kylescudder/vscodetodo/README.md

 Now uses hosted API rather than having to have locally run Express server Fixed issue with selected categorie now being set on load

+### 0.0.9

+Fields now use VSCode dark theme colours to make it easier to see Removed colours from ToDo lists (looked a bit crap) Categories are now collapsable (styling on this to come, functionality more important) Input fields have been reduced in size to fit in more.

 pls be nice ☺